phulocnguyen/ObjectRemoval/README.md

 # Object Removal
 ## Overview

-This project implements object removal from images using object detection and segmentation with the Swin Transformer.
-The pipeline detects objects, allows the user to select an object to remove, and then applies image inpainting to seamlessly fill the removed area.
+This project implements object removal from images using YOLOv8 for object detection, SwinTransformer for segmentation and the LaMa model for image inpainting.
+The pipeline detects objects, allows users to select an object for removal, and seamlessly fills the removed area using advanced inpainting techniques for natural-looking results.

 ## Features